qooando/vlc-scheduler/README.md

   - source: "./glob/path2/**"
 ```

-A schedule file MUST contain `groups` list of sources and
+A schedule file MUST contain `groups` and their parameters.

-their parameters.
+Other global parameters are:

+`schedule_at: str = now()` start reference time for this schedule, used as base for any other relative time in the file.
+Default to current date and time.
+If you specify an integer (in seconds) it is the delay from now.

 ### Source parameters

-#### Basic parameters
+#### Basic

-`source` is a valid glob string, it selects which files are parte of this source.
+`source: string` is a valid glob string, it selects which files are parte of this source.

+`priority: int = 100` smaller integer means higher priority.

+`loop: bool = False` loop the group

+`start_at: int | str = 0`: number of seconds (from the base schedule `start_at`) or an absolute iso datetime

+`clip_interval: int`: interval in seconds between clips (from start to the next clip start)

+#### Clips

+`clip_period: int` how many seconds of each clip must be

+## Troubleshooting

+### Black screen flashes between clips

+It is mitigated settings vlc to real time scheduler in advanced configuration.